 Latest Fundrise AUM And Performance

-According to the latest public offering documents by Fundrise for its IPO, the firm manages roughly $488 million in assets under management, has 63,271 active investors, and 76 employees.
-Their AUM grow and investor signups have been very promising.
+According to the latest public offering documents by Fundrise for its IPO, the firm manages roughly $3.3 billion in assets under management, has over 400,000 active investors, and over 100 employees.
+Below is their assets under management in 2017 and 2018.
+Going from $488 million in AUM at the end of 2018 to over $3.3 billion in 2023 is impressive!

 Fundrise’s five-year average platform portfolio has also done quite well, yielding a 10.79% return versus 7.92% for the Vanguard Total Stock Market ETF and 7.4% for the Vanguard Real Estate ETF.
 The 14%+ outperformance against the Vanguard Total Stock Market ETF in 2018 was particularly impressive.